nightroman/FarNet/JavaScriptFar/README.md

 existing or new.
 Start the ClearScript V8 debugger there.
 Otherwise Far Manager waits for the debugger forever and has to be terminated.

-When the debugger starts it breaks either at the first JavaScript statement or at one of the previously set breakpoints in the running code.
+When the debugger starts it breaks either at the first JavaScript line or at one of the previously set breakpoints in the running code.

 VSCode debugger is useful for examining variable values, object properties and methods, typing commands in the debug console.
 The debug console supports code